cpockrandt/genmap/tests/test_cases/README.rst

 case 1f
   3-mers with 1 error with the reverse complement. **Dna5** alphabet (including Ns).

+case 1g
+  3-mers with 1 error with the reverse complement. **Dna5** alphabet (including Ns).
+Computing a subset defined in a bed file.

 Single fasta file with multiple sequences
 """""""""""""""""""""""""""""""""""""""""